 Treatment and prognosis

-Periorbital cellulitis is treated with oral antibiotic therapy.
-Orbital cellulitis is treated with intravenous antibiotic therapy.
+Periorbital cellulitis is treated with oral antibiotics.
+Orbital cellulitis is treated with intravenous antibiotics.
 However, if a subperiosteal abscess is present, surgical drainage may be necessary 1.

 Complications of orbital cellulitis include 1: